han-zu/alzughbi/_pages/about.md

 </p>

 <p style="text-align: justify;">
-Driven by his passion for enhancing digital privacy, Han's current research endeavors focus on understanding <strong>privacy concerns and preferences of internet users</strong>, with the aim of fostering a <strong>usable, privacy-preserving, secure, and trustworthy digital environment for data subjects.</strong>
+Driven by his passion for enhancing <strong>digital privacy</strong>, Han's current research endeavors focus on understanding <strong>privacy concerns and preferences</strong> of internet users, with the aim of fostering a <strong>usable, privacy-preserving, secure, and trustworthy</strong> digital environment for data subjects.
 </p>

 <p style="text-align: justify;">